zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-customize-portal.md

 ![Color picker][api-management-customization-toolbar-color-picker]

 When you are done with making changes to the styles of the selected element click on **Preview Changes** to see the results on the screen.
 At this time they are only visible to Administrators.
-To make these changes visible to everyone, click on **发布** button in the styling editor and confirm the changes.
+To make these changes visible to everyone, click on **Publish** button in the styling editor and confirm the changes.

 ![Publish menu][api-management-customization-toolbar-publish-form]